usc-isi-i2/kgtk/docs/transform/unreify_values.md

 ### Multiple Values

-`kgtk unreify_values` optionally accepts multiple values from records with the label field having the ``--value-label` value, forming a vertical bar (pipe) (|) separated list.
+`kgtk unreify-values` optionally accepts multiple values from records with the label field having the ``--value-label` value, forming a vertical bar (pipe) (|) separated list.